onionrepo/fatality-docs/README.md

 * **Constructor**: this label indicates that the item is a **constructor** definition.
 You don't have to call any field in particular, but instead you must invoke the **type itself** (example: `vector` has `__call`, meaning you should invoke it like this: `vector()`).

 * **Read Only**: this label indicates that the item is **read only**, and it's value cannot be changed.
 Typically, this restriction does not extend to any child elements.

+* **Insecure Only**: this label indicates that the item is **insecure only**, and won't be accessible when 'Allow insecure' is turned off in the Lua settings.

 ### Argument and return lists
 Arguments and return values are listed in the exact order you must supply or capture them.
 For instance, if a parameter is shown first, it is to be passed as the first argument to the function.
 The same goes for return values: the first listed value will be placed in the first variable you declare, and so on.